 A tentative reconstruction map of the Testerep peninsula and channel. ©VLIZ

 During Roman times, peat and salt were extracted in the area and we see the first indications of dike building.
 Rising sea levels and the collapse of the Roman economy subsequently degraded this coastal landscape, which once again came under the influence of the tides.
 During the early Middle Ages, sheep farmers gradually resettled in the slowly accreting salt marsh area.

 From the year 1000 onwards humans systematically reduced the influence of the sea by constructing dikes.
 The Testerep channel was eventually dammed and reclaimed as well, in an effort to intensify the exploitation of these wetlands.
 New settlements - fishing villages like Walraversijde and trading towns like Ostend - were founded.
 Their residents however were not safe from the rising sea levels.
 Severe storms and coastal erosion took their toll, leading for example to the flooding and destruction of medieval Ostend which had to be abandoned and resettled further inland.

-A map the area where Testerep used to be located. ©VLIZ
+A map of the present-day area where Testerep was once located. ©VLIZ

 Increasing investments in coastal defenses from the 17th century onward, and the hardening of the coastline with beachheads and dikes since the 19th century – a practice which was maintained until the 1980s – prevented the coastline from shifting any further inland.
 Recent decades now see a shift towards 'softer' and more sustainable coastal defenses.